jiegec/ctf-writeups/misc/pyjail/imaginaryctf-2024-ok-nice.md

 Requirements:

 1. No numbers: Use `True` as 1
-2. Exception side channel: Use integer division by zero to guess each character
+2. Exception side channel: Use integer division by zero or array out of bounds to guess each character
 3. `len(set(input)) <= 17`: Reuse characters already appeared

 Side channel: `1 // (ord(flag[index]) - i)` throws exception when `ord(flag[index]) == i`.